pwdonald/chromeos-qemu-docker/README.md

    qemu-img create -f qcow2 virtual_drive 4G
    ```
 8. Download the latest version of the *virtual* ISO from the Alpine Linux website.
-   a.
-Rename the iso to alpine_x86_64.iso
+   1. Rename the iso to alpine_x86_64.iso
-   b.
-Run the command
+   2. Run the command
       ```
       bash ./chromeos-qemu-docker/scripts/setup_alpine.sh
       ```